benstone1/RxSwiftIntroduction/README.md

 In a traditional imperative codebase, we don't just receive information.
 Users of an application input commands which cause classes to update their properties and display an updated UI.
 For example, imagine a simple screen with a stepper and a label displaying the stepper's current value.
 Incrementing the stepper updates a property that then updates the UI.
 How can we use RxSwift to model giving inputs instead of just receiving them?

-RxSwift has four Subject classes that are Observables, and have a method you `onNext` which you can input new values to.
+RxSwift has four Subject classes that are Observables, and have a method `onNext` which you can use to input new values.

 The four classes are: